coolshark404/coolshark404.github.io/_posts/2021-01-27-some-problems-in-git.md

 ---
 layout: post
-title: How to change Archlinux kernel to tls
+title: Some problems i have to use git
-date:  2020-08-21
+date:  2021-01-27
 tags: Linux
 ---